-Top five tips to cure car sickness this bank holiday
+Top five tips to cure car sickness this Easter

-Have no fear, we’re here to provide you with five tips on keeping that dreaded car sickness at bay.
-After all, the last thing you want to spend your weekend doing is cleaning the seats of your lovely, pristine car trying to get rid of that stain:
+So, we’re here to provide you with five tips on keeping car sickness at bay.
+After all, the last thing you want to spend your weekend doing is cleaning the seats of your lovely, pristine lease car trying to get rid of that stain:

 1. Move to the middle